 \section{Introduction}

-Singularity Theory deals with the study of complex spaces with non smooth points.
-The most powerful tool to study singularities is resolution, i.e.~a proper analytic morphism from a smooth variety which is an isomorphism outside the singular locus.
-The existence of such resolutions is guaranteed by the work of Hironaka.
-Usually the combinatorics of the exceptional divisor of the resolution is quite complicated.
+Singularity Theory deals with the study of complex spaces with singularities.
+The most powerful tool to study singularities is resolution, i.e., a proper analytic morphism from a smooth variety which is an isomorphism outside the singular locus.
+The existence of such resolutions are guaranteed by the work of Hironaka.
+Usually the combinatorics of the exceptional locus of the resolution is quite complicated.

-There is a class of singularities which is well understood, namely normal singularities which are obtained as the quotient of a ball in $\C^n$ by the linear action of a finite group.
-Spaces admitting only such singularities are called $V$-manifolds and were introduced by Bailly.
-These varieties share several properties with manifolds, e.g.~projective $V$-manifolds also carry a Hodge structure and a natural notion of normal crossing divisors can be defined (called $\mathbb{Q}$-normal crossing divisors).
-As it will be developed in the second author's Ph.D.~thesis, the study of the so-called $\Q$-resolutions (allowing quotient singularities, especially abelian) provides a better understanding of some families of singularities.
+There is a class of singularities which is well-understood, namely normal singularities which are obtained as the quotient of a ball in $\C^n$ by the linear action of a finite group.
+Spaces admitting only such singularities are called $V$-varieties and were introduced by Bailly.
+These varieties share a lot of properties with smooth ones, e.g., projective $V$-varieties also carry a Hodge structure and a natural notion of normal crossing divisors can be defined (called $\mathbb{Q}$-normal crossing divisors).
+As it will be developed in the Ph.D. thesis of the second author, the study of so-called $\Q$-resolutions (allowing quotient singularities, specially Abelian) provides a better comprehension of some families of singularities.

-Intersection theory is needed for this study; it is also required to deal with divisors on $V$-manifolds.
-Two kinds of divisors appear in the literature: Weil and Cartier divisors.
-Weil divisors are formal sums of hypersurfaces and Cartier divisors are global sections of the quotient sheaf of meromorphic functions modulo non-vanishing holomorphic functions.
-The relationship between Cartier divisors and line bundles provides a nice way to define the intersection multiplicity of two divisors.
-In the smooth category, both notions coincide but this is not the case for singular varieties (not even for normal ones).
+Intersection theory is needed for this study and we need to deal with divisors in $V$-varieties.
+Two kind of divisors appear in the litterature: Weil and Cartier divisors.
+Weil divisors are formal sums of hypersurfaces and Cartier divisors are sections of the quotient sheaf of meromorphic functions modulo non-vanishing holomorphic functions.
+The relationship between Cartier divisors and line bundles provide a nice way to define the intersection of two divisors.
+In the smooth category, the two notions coincide but it is not the case for singular ones (even for normal varities).
 One can also consider Weil and Cartier $\mathbb{Q}$-divisors (tensorizing the corresponding groups by $\mathbb{Q}$).
-The main result of this paper is that these two notions coincide for $V$-manifolds and hence an intersection theory can be developed for Weil $\mathbb{Q}$-divisors using the theory of line bundles.
+The main result of this paper is that these two notions coincide for $V$-varieties and hence an intersection theory can be developed for Weil $\mathbb{Q}$-divisors using the theory of line bundles.